cdowdy/bolt-html5-video/README.md

 {{ html5video( record.videolist.0 ) }}
 ```

-## Using Both file & filelist types:
+## Using Both file and filelist types:

 To use both of these contenttype's field types in your template use an ``if/else`` statement similar to the one below: